sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/lifecycle-state-transforms.md

 #end
 ```

-Logic within the static transform
+This is the logic within the static transform:

 ```json
 {